protobuf-net/protobuf-net.Grpc/docs/configuration.md

 ## 2 Operation Contracts

-By default, the library considers all methods it can feasibly handle (optionally using `[OperationContract]` to for the name).
+By default, the library considers all methods it can feasibly handle (optionally using `[OperationContract]` for the name).
 If you want to change this, again implement a custom `ServiceBinder`, and override the `IsOperationContract` method; this lets you a: decide whether to include it, and b: specify the name.